HMRC Making Tax Digital is something that it’s estimated over 40% of small business owners don’t know about. But it is going to affect them.

-- Tell you what Making Tax Digital is;
+- Tell you what HMRC Making Tax Digital is;

-- Explain what Making Tax Digital means for the Self Employed;
+- Explain what Making Tax Digital means for Self-Employed Small Business Owners;

-- Give you enough information to make an informed decision on how you carry out your bookkeeping & tax calculations now and once Making Tax Digital is officially rolled out.
+- Give you enough information to make an informed decision on how you carry out your bookkeeping & tax calculations.

-Making Tax Digital is one of the biggest ever shakes ups to affect the UK Tax System and it affects everyone who pays tax in someway, from Limited Companies to individuals on PAYE.
-Here I only consider the self employed however.
+HMRC’s Making Tax Digital is one of the biggest ever shakes ups to affect the UK Tax System.

 Why is Making Tax Digital Happening

-HMRC has estimates that errors and mistakes results in over £9 billion lost taxes annually, a loss they feel they can hugely reduce by making people switch from manual bookkeeping to full digital bookkeeping.
+HMRC estimates that errors and mistakes results in over £9 billion lost taxes annually.
+This is a loss HMRC feel they can hugely reduce by forcing a switch from manual bookkeeping to full digital bookkeeping.

 When Does Making Tax Digital Start